 Comprehensive Approach to Conservation – Climate change, polluted runoff and the spread of invasive plants and animals are not localized problems – they affect entire landscapes.
 Our advocacy will shape national and regional policies to protect and restore natural resources.

-Expanding Grassroots Engagement – We will engage League members, citizen scientists and other Americans to ensure every advocacy campaign has a grassroots component to secure policy wins.
+Expanding Grassroots Engagement – We will engage League members, volunteer scientists and other Americans to ensure every advocacy campaign has a grassroots component to secure policy wins.

 The League is uniquely positioned to reconnect Americans to the natural world and foster the next generation of conservationists, hunters and anglers.

-Gateway to the Outdoors – Engagement in fishing and hunting, shooting sports, and camping and hiking has declined in our increasingly virtual world.
+Gateway to the Outdoors – Engagement in fishing, hunting, and other outdoor recreation has declined in our increasingly virtual world.
 Through community outreach, public events like fishing derbies and local conservation projects, more than 200 League chapters will connect people to nature and grow participation in outdoor recreation.

-Conservation for Everyone – From sharing a Stream Selfie on social media to joining a chapter-organized clean-up, the League offers many ways to get involved in conservation.
-By helping people appreciate that their actions have meaningful impact, we will engage future citizen scientists, policy advocates and League members.
+Conservation for Everyone – From testing local waters for pollution to joining a chapter-organized clean-up, the League offers many ways to get involved in conservation.
+By helping people appreciate that their actions have meaningful impact, we will engage future volunteer scientists, policy advocates and League members.

-You can play an important part in our work – collecting evidence as a citizen scientist, advocating for common sense policies and sharing your passion with friends and family.
+You can play an important part in our work – collecting evidence as a volunteer scientist, advocating for common-sense policies and sharing your passion with friends and family.

 You can also invest in your and your children’s future – with a tax-deductible gift to the Izaak Walton League of America.